- $55 E-Text

 • Search, highlight and take notes

-• 24 hour access to your textbook online and offline
+• 24 hour access to your textbook offline

 Carry only what you need with the binder version of the textbook: a hole-punched, loose-leaf print format.